jamie082/Grocery_API/README.md

 ... db.create_all()

-to fix the application context error: https://flask.palletsprojects.com/en/1.1.x/appcontext/

-brought my upon the link how to shorten a URL in python using message flashing using get_flashed_messaged()

 Found out about Redshift Driver and SQLTools Extension in Visual Studio code, good for the app.

 use import logging

-search a SQLAlchemy database, return the results in search.html

-I learned about cur.execute

-I learned about preventing SQL Injection, how to properly prevent from SQL attacks, learned about INSERT and SELECT database commands..

 ## Table of contents